PrismarineJS/bedrock-provider/README.md

 ### WorldProvider

-#### constructor(db: LevelDB, options?: { dimension: number; version: string; });
+#### constructor(db: LevelDB, options: { dimension?: number; registry });

 The exported `WorldProvider` class allows you to load a save file from a LevelDB database.
 The first parameter is the db ([leveldb-zlib](http://npmjs.com/package/leveldb-zlib) instance), and the second is an options object.
 The options argument takes a dimension ID (overworld or nether or end are 1, 2 and 3).

-The options argument also takes a version, which if not specified will default to the latest version.
-When you access APIs like getBlock or setBlock, this is the version which will be assumed.
+The options argument also takes an instance of prismarine-registry, which will be used when doing block related calls.

 #### load(x: number, z: number, full: boolean): Promise<ChunkColumn>